spine-tools/Spine-Toolbox/docs/source/SpineTutorialA5CaseStudy.rst

 - The hourly average water discharge.
 It is assumed that before the beginning of the simulation, this amount of water has constantly been discharged at every hour.

-The system is operated so as to maximize total profit over the week, while respecting capacity constraints, maximum magazine level constrains, and so on.
+The system is operated so as to maximize the total profit over the planning week, while respecting capacity constraints, maximal reservoir level constrains, etc.
-Hourly profit per plant is simply computed as the product of the electricity price and the production, minus a penalty for changes on the water discharge in two consecutive hours.
+Hourly profit per plant is simply computed as the product of the electricity price and the production.
-This penalty is computed as the product of a constant penalty factor, common to all plants, and the absolute value of the difference in discharge with respect to the previous hour.

 Modelling choices
 -----------------